 GPS location: 51.4685, -9.7790

 Best places to stay near Barleycove Beach – Barleycove is a 45-minute drive from Bantry, a great town in West Cork.
 For a budget-friendly option, stay at the Maritime Hotel.
 See this hotel and the latest prices here.
 Or for a slightly more pricey option, stay at the Seaview House Hotel.
 Check the latest prices and availability here.

 Inchydoney Beach, Cork

-Another of the beaches in Cork which often features in the top 10 in Ireland is Inchydoney Beach, Cork.
+Another of the beaches in Cork that often features in the top 10 in Ireland is Inchydoney Beach, Cork.
 Located near Clonakilty, Inchydoney is considered one of the best surfing beaches in Ireland.
-This Blue Flag beach has an expanse of white sand dunes backed by gentle rolling countryside.
+This Blue Flag beach has an expanse of white sand dunes backed by gently rolling countryside.

 While Inchydoney is family-friendly it is popular with surfers, both beginners and experienced.
 There is a surf school at the beach offering lessons and boards for rent.

 The car park can have limited spaces but there are toilet facilities at the beach.
 During the summer you can find coffee and ice-cream vans but if you want more substantial meals or even spa treatments, then head to the nearby hotel.

 Best places to stay near Inchydoney Beach – Inchydoney Beach is located just a 10-minutes drive from Clonakilty, so you could stay at the Clonakilty Park Hotel.
 See this hotel and prices here.